theEricMa/TriplaneTurbo/README.md

 - **2025-02-27**: TriplaneTurbo is accepted to CVPR 2025.

 ## 🌟 Start local inference in 3 minutes
+If you only wish to set up the demo locally, use the following code for the inference.
+Otherwise, for training and evaluation, use the next section of instructions for environment setup.

 ```python
 python -m venv venv